adam-26/react-chunk/README.md

 ### Naming webpack chunks

 Its often useful to assign _names_ to webpack chunks.
 This can be achieved easily using inline code comments.

+Be aware that naming chunks **impacts how webpack bundles your code**.
+You should [read about webpack code splitting](https://webpack.js.org/guides/code-splitting/#dynamic-imports).

 ```js
 import { chunk, chunks } from 'react-chunk';